Moderndayfreak/Twitter-Retweets-Favorites-Followers-Replies-and-Tweets/README.md

 Current Monthly Useres on Twitter: 305 million and growing

-You will need to update and modify the code to the newest twitter api and then you should be good to go.

 This web app will allow you to use an unlimited amount of twitter accounts to

 1. Tweet (multiple accounts all at the same time)
 2. Retweet (multiple accounts all at the same time)
 3. Favorite (multiple accounts all at the same time)